-Name of the Primary Dealer
+Name of the Primary Dealer:

-Accounting Net Profit Rate of Amount of Payout ratio
+Accounting Net Profit for Rate of Amount of Payout ratio

-Period for the Dividend Dividend (cumulative)
+Period the Dividend Dividend (cumulative)

 accounting (cumulative) (excluding

-period dividend
+period dividend tax)

-(cumulative) tax)

-(cumulative)
+(cumulative) (cumulative)

 Rs. in crore Per cent Rs. in crore Per cent

 \- quarter or half year or year ended, as the case may be.